-The quality of the finishes in a home (hardwood, carpet, tile vs. laminate, granite vs. marble)
+The quality of the finishes in a home (hardwood floors, carpet, tile vs. laminate, granite vs. marble)

 Exterior items like structural cracks, roof quality, and driveway condition

-Overall condition of the home or potential maintenance issues
+Overall condition of the home and living space or potential maintenance issues

 There is never a guarantee that your property value will increase based on the updates you put into the home.
 However, well-done remodeling projects typically return 80-90% of the cost of the project to the value of the home immediately.
 The additional value you get is the enjoyment of living in a beautiful and functional space.
 Homeowners should remodel for their own value, not for resale value.